emi420/undertv/README.md

 $ sudo python webserver.py

-Open this from any browser:
+Open this from any browser

 http://IP_address/